 During the trial in April 2015, Texas Midstream claimed it owed Land Rover only about $260,000.
 The trial concluded with a jury verdict awarding Land Rover $1.28 million dollars, with a net recovery to the landowner, after attorney fees and trial and litigation expenses, of $1 million (inclusive of the Special Commissioners’ Award).

 If You Don’t Agree with Final Offer from a Condemning Authority, Get Help Protecting Your Rights

 The Condemnation process in Texas is complicated; one mistake or missed deadline could cost a land owner thousands of dollars.
 If your property is facing condemnation, you’ll want to take the necessary steps to ensure your rights are preserved and you get a fair deal for your land.
-Contact the law firm of Dawson & Sodd, LLP to schedule a free initial consultation meeting with one of our Texas eminent domain lawyers.
+Contact the law firm of Dawson & Sodd, PLLC to schedule a free initial consultation meeting with one of our Texas eminent domain lawyers.